aleph-im/aleph-vm/src/aleph/vm/controllers/qemu/QEMU.md

 At this moment this branch depends on branch `olethanh-qemu-message-format`  of aleph-message which add the new temporary format.  https://github.com/olethanh/aleph-message/tree/olethanh-qemu-message-format

-The easiest way is to check it out locally and install it in your venv using `pip install -e .`
+The easiest way is to check the branch locally and install it in your venv using `pip install -e .`

 ## To test launching a VM instance